About

 What I enjoyed most about that experience was working with real production systems.
 Writing code that people depend on daily changes how you think about engineering.
 Stability, maintainability, and clear architecture become just as important as shipping features.

-Research: Cybersecurity Simulation (CASOS Lab)
+Research: Cybersecurity Simulation and Detection (CASOS Lab)

 Projects